Is a Mastiff Chow Chow Mix the Right Dog for You?

 Mastiff Chow Chow Mix Food Requirements

-One of the most important things to remember about feeding a Mastiff Chow Chow Mix is that these dogs need to eat on a regular schedule.
+One of the most important things to remember about feeding a Mastiff Chow Chow Mix is that these dogs need to eat regularly.

-Many dog owners only feed their dogs once a day or do free-feeding.
+Many dog owners only feed their dogs once a day or do free feeding.
 However, this is not the healthiest way to feed a dog, especially one as big as these mixes become.
-Establishing a regular routine and preventing bloat are good reasons for a schedule.
+Establishing a routine and preventing bloat are good reasons for a schedule.

-When you’re housebreaking a puppy, scheduled feedings will help you know when to get your pup outside to potty.
+Scheduled feedings will help you know when to get your pup outside to potty when you’re housebreaking a puppy.

 Feeding routines also make it easier for your dog to adjust to changes in your home, like a new baby or a household member moving out.
 Your dog will get used to receiving food at certain times during the day, which helps reduce begging behavior.

 Two meals a day are essential, at a minimum, for preventing bloat.
-However, if your dog prefers to eat three times daily, this is also a schedule that is likely to work.
-Waiting too long in between meals or having one meal a day increases bloat odds.
+However, if your dog prefers to eat three times daily, this schedule is likely to work.
+Waiting too long between meals or having one meal a day increases bloat odds.

 Large-breed formulas work well for dogs in this size range.
 These types of food contain ingredients that promote bone health.
-Antioxidants also help protect dogs’ eye and cardiovascular health as they age.
+Antioxidants also help protect dogs’ eyes and cardiovascular health as they age.

-When your dog is a puppy, you will want to consider using puppy food.
+You will want to consider using puppy food when your dog is a puppy.
 These foods have been formulated to help provide healthier growth.

-Feeding the same brand from puppyhood to adulthood may help you keep better control over your dog’s health.
+Feeding the same brand from puppyhood to adulthood may help you control your dog’s health better.